-If the serve keyword is specified, then NTP will not serve the time to downstream devices.
-The serve keyword disables the NTP server mode functionalities.
-If the serve keyword is not specified, then both NTP client mode and NTP server mode functionalities are disabled.
+The keyword serve disables NTP server mode.
+If the keyword serve is specified, NTP does not serve the time to downstream devices.
+In contrast, if the keyword serve is not specified, both NTP client and NTP server mode are disabled.